My Pet Humans

 I pounce.

-“Ching, ching, ching ching!”
-I’m betrayed by the bells on the collar around my neck.
+Ching, ching, ching ching!”
+I’m betrayed by the bells on my collar.

 I fall on solid ground and look up.
 He’s made it to the tree.